Lyft sees 'path to profitability' as riders, revenues increase

 The loss-making company and its larger rival Uber Technologies Inc (UBER.N) have historically relied on heavy subsidies to attract riders.
 But both companies are also spending to expand into other areas.

-Lyft on average earned $42.82 in third-quarter revenue from each rider.
+Lyft, in which Japanese internet firm Rakuten Inc (4755.T) is a significant shareholder, on average earned $42.82 in third-quarter revenue from each rider.
 Its sales and marketing expenses as a percentage of revenue decreased to 16%, down from 41% last year.

 “We expect that these market conditions will continue as the industry focuses on achieving profitability,” Chief Financial Officer Brian Roberts said during a Wednesday call with analyst.